Gout in Children and Teenagers

 - Kidney diseases resulting in decreased ability of the body to get rid of uric acid.
 There are several types:

 a.
 The most common type is due to mutations in the gene that produces a protein called uromodulin.
 In this condition, patients develop gout in their teenage years and have slow worsening of kidney failure over time.
 There are usually many other family members who have had gout or kidney disease.

 b.
 Another cause of this condition is mutations in the gene that makes the protein renin.
 In this condition, children have a history of relatively low blood pressure, anemia (low blood count), and mild kidney disease.
 The blood potassium levels are often mildly elevated.
 The anemia is present from the time the child is young, and often the cause of the anemia is not known.
 This condition is easily diagnosed and treatable with medications.
 Patients with this condition often have a father or mother who has gout, anemia as a child, and kidney disease.

 c.
 Any type of kidney disease can also cause gout in childhood but are less common.

 - Patients who are overweight and have high blood pressure can also be at risk for gout.
 This usually occurs in the 20’s and 30’s, but it is becoming more common in young individuals.
 This is called Metabolic Syndrome.

-Dr. Bleyer at Wake Forest School of Medicine conducts RESEARCH as to the causes of gout in childhood.
-As part of his RESEARCH, he can do testing for the above conditions.
+Dr. Anthony Bleyer at Wake Forest School of Medicine conducts research into the causes of gout in childhood.
+As part of his research, he can do testing for the above conditions.

 If you have any questions, please contact Dr. Bleyer at 336-716-4513 or email at email@example.com.